 - Inflicting bodily injury on the plaintiff or shared children.

 - Inflicting serious bodily harm supported by hospital records.

 - Attempted incestual assault or occurrence of incestual assault.

 - Physical, emotional, or sexual assault or threat against minors.

 - Repeated acts of violence against the plaintiff or individuals related to the plaintiff.

 These grounds provide the basis for the court to issue a Final PFA order.
-While it is possible to challenge PFA orders in court, it is crucial to obtain the assistance of a skilled Washington PA criminal lawyer.
+While it is possible to challenge PFA orders in court, it is crucial to obtain the assistance of a skilled Pittsburgh criminal lawyer.
 A strong defense with the right witnesses and evidence is essential to minimize the potential penalties in Final PFA cases.